-The efficiency of your immune system influences how quickly your body is able to clear away the ink particles once they’ve been broken down.
-Fortunately, this is largely within your control; activities that positively contribute to your general health, such as quality sleep and frequent exercise will positively impact removal rates.
+Finally, the efficiency of your immune system influences how quickly your body is able to clear away the ink particles once they’ve been broken down.
+Therefore activities that positively contribute to your general health, such as quality sleep and frequent exercise will improve removal rates.
 Unsurprisingly, smoking and drinking alcohol are detrimental and may slow the process.
-Please email a picture of your tattoo to firstname.lastname@example.org.

-We most certainly do treat eyebrow tattoos.
-The precision of our laser means we can treat intricate tattoos with extreme care and exact direction.
-Less energy significantly reduces the chance of any damage to the skin and allows for more frequent treatments.
+Removing eyebrow tattoos and microblading is one of our most popular treatments.
+The precision of the laser means we can treat intricate tattoos with extreme care and exact direction.
+Our low energy technology significantly reduces the chance of any damage to the skin and allows for more frequent treatments.

-Whilst we recommend shaving your eyebrows prior to treatment to achieve optimal results, we realise this is not always possible nor desirable.
-At NAAMA, we can treat eyebrow tattoos through the eyebrow hair without any increased risk of hair loss.
-To minimise the risk of eye damage associated with laser treatment, you will be asked to wear specialist protective goggles during treatment.If you would like us to review your eyebrows please send a picture to email@example.com.
+Whilst we recommend shaving your eyebrows prior to treatment to achieve optimal results, we realise this is not always possible.
+At NAAMA, we can treat eyebrow tattoos through the eyebrow hair without risk of hair loss.
+And to protect your eyes during treatment, you will be asked to wear specialist goggles.

 No, laser tattoo removal is not recommended during pregnancy.

-Because NAAMA™ uses such little energy, the likelihood and severity of any side effect is greatly reduced.
-Of the more than 1,000 treatments conducted so far there have been 0 adverse events.
+Of the more than 1,000 treatments conducted so far, there have been no adverse results.

-You will likely observe whitening on the surface of the skin immediately following treatment, often referred to as “frosting”.
-Frosting is the result of a reaction from the laser breaking down tattoo ink.
-It is entirely normal and usually subsides within roughly 20 minutes of the end of the treatment.
+You will likely observe whitening on the surface of the skin immediately following treatment, known as frosting, which is a reaction from the laser breaking down the tattoo ink.
+It is normal and usually subsides within 20 minutes.

-In the 24-72 hours following treatment, you might experience redness or slight elevation of the skin - often described as similar to a simple sunburn.
+In the 24-72 hours following treatment, you might experience redness or slight elevation of the skin similar to sunburn.

-If you notice other reactions or are concerned about how your skin is reacting in any way, please contact us at firstname.lastname@example.org.
+If you notice other reactions or are concerned in any way, please contact us at firstname.lastname@example.org.

 We recommend waiting 4-6 weeks after getting a tattoo before undergoing removal.

-We partner with leading tattoo artists who welcome the opportunity to cover-up tattoos.
-We’re happy to recommend an artist for your next piece if of interest.
+We partner with leading tattoo artists and are happy to recommend an artist for your next piece.

 If you would like to speak to one of our experts you can request a call back here.

-Our NAAMA™ tattoo removal journey starts with a consultation and first session.
-Because we use very little energy to break down tattoo ink, you often benefit from two treatments in each session.
-Your NAAMA™ Consultant will create a bespoke aftercare plan with you and check in on your progress in between your visits until you get the result you want.
-Most people return for subsequent sessions in as little as 1-2 weeks.
+Your NAAMA tattoo removal journey starts with a consultation and first session.
+Because our technology is gentle on skin, you often benefit from two treatments in each session, and return for your next within 2-3 weeks.
+Your NAAMA consultant will create a bespoke treatment and aftercare plan for you and check in on your progress in between your visits until you have achieved the result you desire.

-Read about the science behind NAAMA™ to understand why it’s taken us nearly 10 years to develop this breakthrough technology.
+Read about the science behind NAAMA to understand why it’s taken us nearly 10 years to develop this breakthrough technology.

-For more than 25 years Forward Trust has been working with people to build positive and productive lives, whatever their past.
-They believe that anyone is capable of lasting change and their services have supported thousands of people to make positive changes and build productive lives with a job, family, friends and a sense of community.
+For more than 25 years, The Forward Trust has been working with people to build positive and productive lives, whatever their past.
+They believe that anyone is capable of lasting change and their services have supported thousands of people to build careers, family life and a sense of community.

-We charge £269 per session, during which we aim to treat your tattoo twice.
-As with many cosmetic treatments, you can save money by buying multiple session upfront.
-We also offer NAAMA™ membership, which is particularly cost-effective if you have a large tattoo.
+We charge £209 per session, during which we aim to treat your tattoo twice.
+You can save money by choosing one of our multiple session pricing plans up front.
+We also offer NAAMA membership, which is cost-effective if you have an extra large or multiple tattoos.

 You should check with your insurer as to whether they will reimburse costs associated with tattoo removal.
 We do not accept insurance, though you might be able to arrange reimbursement or co-pay with your insurer directly.

 Yes.
-Once ink is removed, it won't come back... unless you get a new tattoo or cover-up!
+Once ink is removed, it won't come back, leaving you with clean, smooth skin.